moderepo/bizstack-console-plugin-samples/README.md

             target: 'esnext',

             // This is important.
 This will make the compiler not generate the style file.
 Having the style file
-            // loaded with the module will break BizConsole's style
+            // loaded with the module will break BizStack Console's style
             cssCodeSplit: true,

             minify: true,